jryans/awesome-matrix/README.md

 ## Clients

-For a comprehensive list of with many more clients along with screenshots, the [Matrix clients table](https://matrix.org/clients/) is a good resource.
+For a comprehensive list with many more clients along with screenshots, the [Matrix clients table](https://matrix.org/clients/) is a good resource.

 - [Element](https://element.io) - A glossy client with an emphasis on